In just two years, artificial intelligence has gone from a big idea in a small space to global adoption and integration

 Over the past few years, AI solutions have achieved essential accreditations and approvals from important healthcare organizations.
 These include the Therapeutic Goods of Australia (TGA), the US Food and Drug Administration (FDA), and the European Union CE.
 Aidoc is one of the market-leading providers of radiology solutions and has already obtained the CE mark for four algorithms and has FDA clearance in triage for cervical spine fractures, pulmonary embolism, and intracranial-hemorrhage.
-The company currently covers around 80% of CT scans and has moved into non-acute pathologies for CT such as oncology and the measurement and comparison of lesions.
+The company currently covers around 80% of CT scans.

 Aidoc’s booth will be located in the North Hall Level 02, #10305 in the AI Showcase.
 Aidoc’s CEO, Elad Walach, will be speaking in the AI Theater on Monday, December 2nd at 2pm about how to find the right AI partner and ask the right integration questions to ensure that any AI implementation is the one that will deliver return on investment, solid patient care and value, and support the radiologist.